-I am lucky that I had been in Kerala 2 times before the trip am going to elaborate here (my 3rd time in God’s own country) and the fun part is the 3rd one was with my entire family and a two years old toddler and special mention is Hubby was not part of the trip given he was (and is presently) not in India and I was responsible for the entire tour plan!
-Family trips are always fun especially with the typical big fat Indian family and it turns to be a horrendous thing if with the grace of God you took the charge of managing the entire trip!
+I am lucky that I had been in Kerala 3 times before the Kerala trip I am going to elaborate here. my 4th time in God’s own country and the fun part is the 4th one was with my entire family and a two years old toddler.
+I must mention is Hubby was not part of the trip given he was (and is present) not in India.
+Well, I was responsible for the entire tour plan!
+Family trips are always fun especially with the typical big fat Indian family.
+It turns to be a horrendous thing if with the grace of God you took the charge of managing the entire trip!

 Day 4 at Thekkady: We left Munnar on the morning of day four and reached Thekkady after few hours and opted for Periyar Wild Life Sanctuary and Elephant Ride, ( not me; I was too scared for that) followed by a Spice Plantation visit and Shopping there.
 I purchased a good lot of spices from there which I am using till now at my place.
-In the evening we witnessed amazing Kathakaly Show and local fight show there.
+In the evening we witnessed amazing Kathakali Show and local fight show there.
 We stayed at Grand Thekkady and it was an awesome hotel.

 Few things to Consider!

 - Try to have pack small packs of food if you are carrying a toddler.

 - Plan well in advance and opt for hotel booking through online portals.
 Those are cheap as well as you may find several options there best on your budget.

 - Same applies to flight or train booking.

 - I strongly recommend booking a car based on the number of people for the entire trip to avoid unnecessary problems.